Garage Living Sioux Falls can complete your flooring project in as little as one day.

 Finally, our crew will clean up the entire site and load up the truck with their equipment and materials.

-Garage Living of Sioux Falls provides a 15-year limited warranty for every Floortex™ floor coating project we complete.
+Garage Living Sioux Falls provides a 15-year limited warranty for every Floortex™ floor coating project we complete.
 You get a signed warranty certificate that includes the date of purchase and details of warranty coverage.